SWOT Analysis of United Parcel Services (UPS)

 UPS has a huge percentage of its investment in the US.
 This translates to having a huge percentage of its revenues coming from the US market.
 For instance, in 2021, 24% of its revenues were from outside of the US; the remaining 76% came from the US.
 There is a potential risk in this arrangement.
 In the event of an adverse occurrence in the US market, the brand would be negatively affected, putting at risk the going concern of the brand.
 But if the brand would diversify its operations to ensure less dependence on one market, then in the event of adversity in one market, the other markets would cushion the brand against possible collapse.

-Related: SWOT Analysis for Zappos
+Related: SWOT Analysis of Nike

 Fluctuation of transportation charges